pooltogether/pooltogether-pool-contracts/README.md

 The PoolTogether contracts allow users to deposit into a pool of tokens.
 The pool is then supplied to the [Compound CErc20](https://compound.finance/developers).
 After the bonding period is over, the supply plus interest is withdrawn.
 The winner of a pool receives the interest earned.

+The contracts have been audited by Quantstamp.
+Their audit is [available here](https://certificate.quantstamp.com/view/pool-together-contracts)

 # Setup

 Clone the repo and then install deps: